×

 The 10 Most Hated Vegetables & The 10 Most Loved

 While eating your share of vegetables is an important part of keeping your body healthy, that doesn't mean you have to like every single one.
-Each vegetable is so different from one another when it comes to taste and texture, so you likely have your favourites and ones that you hate.
+Each vegetable is so different from one another when it comes to taste and texture, so you likely have your favorites and ones that you hate.
 But as it turns out, your list might look a lot more similar to others than you might think.
-That's because some flavours and textures are just universally disliked or loved.
+That's because some flavors and textures are just universally disliked or loved.
 Here are the 10 most hated vegetables and the 10 most loved.
 How many do you agree with?

 1. Kale